Steeeephen/LAVA/README.md

 ## Notes

-125 champions trackable; Ornn, Thresh and Trundle are known problem children, will be fixed in due time.
+125 champions trackable so far; Ornn, Thresh and Trundle are known problem children, will be fixed in due time.
 Yuumi is a disaster

-101 blue side champions identifiable, 111 red side
+101 blue side champions identifiable so far, 111 red side

 Currently optimised for:

+* EU Masters (Europe)
+* LEC (Europe)
 * LFL (France)
 * UKLC (Ireland & the UK)
 * SLO (Spain)